MRtrix3/mrtrix3/docs/reference/config_file_options.rst

 *  **BZeroThreshold**
     *default: 10.0*

-     specifies the b-value threshold for determining those image volumes that correspond to b=0.
+     Specifies the b-value threshold for determining those image volumes that correspond to b=0.

 *  **BackgroundColor**
     *default: 1,1,1 (white)*